Runneth-Over-Studio/GopherWoodEngine/readme.md

 > [!WARNING]
 > This engine is in pre-alpha development and subject to significant change.

+## Why
+- **Why make a game engine in C#?**

+The short answer is simple: if I’m going to commit to a long-term project of this scale, it has to be something I genuinely enjoy working in every day.
+C# is the ecosystem where I’m most productive and comfortable.

+From a technical leadership perspective, C# offers excellent IDE and tooling support, a reduced day-to-day memory management burden, strong type safety, and a mature, feature-rich ecosystem.
+Modern .NET provides cross-platform support, competitive performance through JIT optimizations, and first-class asynchronous programming models.
+Just as importantly, C# not being limited to a strictly object-oriented style, supporting functional and data-oriented patterns (immutability, value types, expression-based APIs, and composition) aligns naturally with modern engine design.
+These traits allow me to focus more on engine architecture and gameplay systems rather than fighting the language or tooling.

+- **Why make a game engine at all?**

+Years ago, I enjoyed learning Unity, but over time it became clear that relying on a proprietary platform means being subject to corporate licensing decisions and shifting business priorities.
+Often entirely outside a developer’s control.
+That dependency runs counter to my long-term goal of creative and technical independence.

+I later explored Godot and MonoGame, both of which are excellent projects, but ultimately concluded that building my own technology stack best aligned with how I want to learn, experiment, and create.
+Gopher Wood Engine exists not as a replacement for existing engines, but as a personal, open-ended platform.
+One that prioritizes ownership, transparency, and deep understanding of the underlying systems.

 ## Versioning
 Gopher Wood Engine uses [Semantic Versioning](https://semver.org/).